jSieber7/ai_assistant/docs/development/contributing.md

 ### 1. Pre-Contribution Checklist
 - [ ] Read this contributing guide
 - [ ] Check existing issues and pull requests
-- [ ] Ensure you have Python 3.12 installed
+- [ ] Ensure you have Astral UV installed
 - [ ] Set up the development environment

 ### 2. Development Setup